Evagan2018/SDS-Examples/Hardware/DataTest/README.md

 ### Configuring stream buffering

-The SDS framework implements stream buffering, which should be properly configured to provide maximum performance.
-Therefore, the stream buffer should be large enough to store at least some data records optimally.
-If the stream buffer is larger, more data records are buffered before they are output.
-If the stream buffer is smaller, less data is buffered and the data is output more frequently.
-To achieve optimum performance, the selected value should be close to the default values.
+The SDS framework implements stream buffering, which must be configured correctly in order to achive better performance.
+Therefore, the stream buffer must be large enough to store at least some data records.
+If the stream buffer is larger, more data records are buffered before they are written to the output device.
+If the stream buffer is smaller, less data is buffered and the data is written more frequently.
+In this example, the buffer sizes are selected so that at least **20 data records** are buffered in order to achieve optimum performance.

 The buffer **threshold** specifies a certain value above which the recorded data streams trigger internal network transmission or writing to a file.
 The threshold value should therefore be a few